Click on the headings below to navigate to the information you need.

 How long does it take?

 Psychoeducational testing is generally conducted in two, three-hour sessions, or up to 6-8 hours.
 It’s intense!
 Sometimes the tester might ask you to come back for additional sessions if they would like to investigate something further.
 After the testing is complete, the tester compiles the results and related recommendations in a report.
 This can take a few weeks.
-Then you meet with the tester and Student Support Services staff to go over the results in a “feedback session”, and to decide on what the next steps might be.
+Then you meet with the tester to go over the results in a “feedback session”, and decide on what the next steps might be.
+A great next step would be to provide your documentation to Student Support Services and schedule a follow up appointment.

 How much does it cost?